 The Great Barrier Reef | Thala Beach Resort Australia

 There are certain things in life that surpass your expectations, visiting The Great Barrier Reef is definitely one of those experiences.
 The colours of the coral, the extraordinarily vast marine life and the sheer immensity of this underwater magical world can’t help but impress even the most jaded traveller.
-Thala Beach Lodge is the perfect choice for a Great Barrier Reef resort as it is positioned in close proximity to the wonders of the reef.
+Thala Beach Nature Reserve is the perfect choice for a Great Barrier Reef resort as it is positioned in close proximity to the wonders of the reef.

 As one of the seven wonders of the natural world, the Great Barrier Reef is bigger than the Great Wall of China and the only living thing on earth that is visible from space.